Nagi70/FMP3-TECS-Rust/README.md

       - The sample programs can run with a minimal configuration that does not use the PL part.

+      - The project used was the contents extracted from `fmp3_workspace.zip`

 2. Target Board

    - Zybo Z7_10 Zynq-7010 ARM development board